steemit/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Cashing_out_or_Spending_SBD">Cashing out or Spending SBD</span>

+You can exchange SBD for STEEM in the [Currency Market](https://steemit.com/market).
+Once you have STEEM, you can "Power Up" in your wallet to gain additional Steem Power.

 You can spend your SBD at the [Peerhub Store](https://www.peerhub.com/).

-You can exchange your STEEM and SBD for bitcoin on an exchange such as [BlockTrades](https://blocktrades.us/) or [Bittrex](https://bittrex.com/).
+You can also exchange your STEEM and SBD for bitcoin on an exchange such as [BlockTrades](https://blocktrades.us/) or [Bittrex](https://bittrex.com/).

-You can also "Power Up" and use your STEEM/SBD to gain more Steem Power!

 <a href="#Table_of_Contents">^</a>
 ### <span id="Plagiarism">Plagiarism</span>